H.R. 3747: AADAPT Act

 The council would receive reports from dementia-track grantees, giving it a clearer role in reviewing what the program produces.

-Communities still outside the program's scope
+Communities outside the program's scope

 Cost & Funding